v-rob/minetest/doc/lua_api.md

       touch_controls = false,
   }
   ```
+* `core.path_exists(path)`: returns true if the given path exists else false
+    * `path` is the path that will be tested can be either a directory or a file
 * `core.mkdir(path)`: returns success.
     * Creates a directory specified by `path`, creating parent directories
       if they don't exist.